suhanazeutzius/rinterns/DataCollect/README.md

 - Will this method work?
 The original calculation was based on geometry of incoming plane waves, however this will not be the case for all of our signals.
 Step 6 is especially suspicious.
 - What other methods could we use?
 Correlation?
+- How large will the phase differences between channels be?

 </span>